dixonge/vagabondians/posts/slomo-another-one-escapes-normal.md

 categories:
   - News
 tags:
-  - mexico
-  - chiapas
-  - sancristobal
+  - Mexico
-  - misc
+  - Chiapas
+  - San Cristobal de las Casas
 ---
 This guy totally gets it.
 He escaped -- will you?